This easy fajita veggies recipe will have some tender spiced veggies ready to stuff your fajitas with in under fifteen minutes!

 After you’ve added the seasoning, mix well and let sit for one minute, mix again and let sit another minute.
 Take off the heat and add the lime juice (step five) and mix in while the vegetables are still piping hot.
 They should look like the photo below.

-If you used a cast-iron pan or a well-seasoned skillet, which hold heat, well you should hear that epic fajita “sizzling” sound.
+If you used a cast-iron pan or a well-seasoned skillet, which holds heat, well you should hear that epic fajita “sizzling” sound when the lime juice is added.

 Serve immediately, preferably in the pan (be careful and be sure to place a pot holder underneath), or spoon into a serving dish.
-Optionally, you can sprinkle a little chopped cilantro over your veggies to fancy them up a bit.
+Optionally, you can sprinkle a little chopped cilantro over your veggies if you wish.

-Place in the middle of the table where you’ve already hopefully assembled your toppings.
+Place in the middle of the table where you’ve already hopefully assembled your toppings and tortillas.

 Ooh, or take a photo and tag me on Instagram (@the_fiery_vegetarian), I love seeing your creations!